Hay, New South Wales: Media

-The Australian Broadcasting Corporation (ABC) provides a range of television and radio stations to the Hay district including ABC TV, digital television channels, ABC1, ABC2, ABC3, ABC News 24, ABC Riverina, ABC Radio National.

-Regional broadcasters, Prime7, WIN Television and Network 10 are the commercial television stations available in Hay.
+The Australian Broadcasting Corporation (ABC) provides a range of television and radio stations to the Hay district including ABC TV, digital television channels, ABC, ABC Family, ABC Entertains, ABC News, national radio stations, ABC Riverina, ABC Radio National.Regional broadcasters, Seven Network, WIN Television and Network 10 are the commercial television stations available in Hay.
 Network 10 is available from the digital signals only.

 The Riverine Grazier is the local weekly newspaper, first published in 1873.
 The newspaper has a circulation of 5,000 and services the areas of Hay, Booligal and Ivanhoe.
-The Riverine Grazier is published on Wednesdays.

-Other daily papers from Griffith, Sydney and Melbourne are available in Hay.
+The Riverine Grazier is published on Wednesdays.Other daily papers from Griffith, Sydney and Melbourne are available in Hay.

-2HayFM is the community radio station of Hay, broadcasting to inhabitants of the town and surrounding areas. (the station began full-time broadcasting late in 1992 after a series of test broadcasts in the late 1980s and early 1990s) It plays a mix of music, news and information on local matters using paid staff and volunteers.
+2HayFM is the community radio station of Hay, broadcasting to inhabitants of the town and surrounding areas.
+It plays a mix of music, news and information on local matters using paid staff and volunteers.
 2HayFM broadcasts on 92.1 FM with a range about 100 km around Hay.

 Film production

-In May 2022, filming for the Mad Max film Furiosa took place in Hay.
+In May 2022, filming for the Mad Max film Furiosa: A Mad Max Saga took place in Hay.